aadityatamrakar/option_chain_analysis/README.md

 You can also select expiry date, the data will be filtered and shown for that expiry only.

+## Update 20 Jan 2021 (FINNIFTY Instrument Chain)

+You can update app.js file.
+In place of NIFTY put FINNIFTY and it will show FINNIFTY Chain and analysis.

 ## Update 30 Aug 2020 (This is also working)

 NSE India upgraded their API security.
 I have fixed the code in private repository.
 If your project is dependent on this library, I can give the code at cost.